 Teaching and Keeping Records

 Fear of how to interpret unknown subjects is the primary reason parents keep back from homeschooling their kids.
-However, teaching those subjects may not be challenging as it seems.
+However, teaching those subjects may not be as challenging as it seems.
 In such scenarios, parents or guardians can do the following:

 - Engage the services of a professional tutor.